 The solution Rather than simply shortening the rear link, this weld-in kit allows you to modify your existing rear vertical links to make them length adjustable.
 You'll simply need to trim the tops off each existing vertical link and slot them to receive threaded inserts (two inserts per vertical link).
 The inserts are carefully positioned using the spring as a guide and welded into place.
 The exact position you choose is up to you, but the instruction sheet provided gives some suggestions and explains how to calculate geometry changes.
 Once the kit is fitted you'll have about 15mm of length adjustment.

 It goes without saying that the welding should be of a good quality and undertaken by a suitably good operator.

 Adjustable rear vertical link kit: £88

-4 threaded inserts, 4 high strength rod-end bearings with locknuts
+4 long threaded inserts, 4 high ultra high performance rod-end bearings with locknuts

 2 'long' top bolts with nyloc nuts

 Triumph TR7 and TR8

 The problem: When fitting a Rover V8 engine to a TR7 the upper part of the engine (normally the carburettors or air filter) can foul the bonnet.
 Remember that in a TR7V8 / TR8 the engine is mounted on the subframe not the body of the car.